-An individual fungus may weigh more than a blue whale but it's all hidden in the ground - but 400 million years ago Prototaxites, now known to be fungus, towered over all other land life on Earth at nearly 30 feet tall.
+An individual fungus may weigh more than a blue whale, all hidden in the ground, but 400 million years ago, Prototaxites, now known to be fungus, towered over all other land life on Earth at nearly 30 feet tall.

 Many fungi are highly medicinal with antiviral and antitumor

-commonly eaten mushrooms (and a few to avoid) are covered here.
+commonly eaten mushrooms (and a few to avoid eating) are covered here.

 How could fungus evolve into animals?
 That seems totally far fetched - yet we have a current example of how it could happen.
 Slime molds are no longer considered fungus, but are very similarly structured.
 They belong to the Amoebozoa, which are thought to have split from the Opisthokonts before the Opisthokonts split into animals and fungus.
 Ordinarily they are independent single cell entities, but when times are tough and it's time to move on, they assemble into a multi-cell creeping critter, an "animal" if you will, and head off to seek their fortune.
 Some cells modify themselves to fill particular roles, as we would expect from a proto-animal.
-Slime mold photo by Dr. Jonathan Gott contributed to the public domain.
+Slime mold photo by Dr. Jonathan Gott contributed to the Public Domain.

 Takes some of the pressure off to realize you're just a really advanced fungus, now doesn't it?
 We have not found a transition form between fungus and animals, and it may be extinct, but we have stumbled on several other "extinct" transition forms, so it's possible we eventually will find one.

-Unlike plants, but like animals, funguses do not generate their own energy but subsist entirely by breaking down and absorbing dead or living plant or animal material (which in some rare cases are other funguses).
+Unlike plants, but like animals, funguses do not generate their own energy.
+They subsist entirely by breaking down and absorbing dead or living plant or animal material (which in some rare cases are other funguses).
 They also break down and absorb minerals.
 Like animals, but unlike plants, mushrooms generate Vitamin D from exposure to sunlight.

 The photo to the left shows what the main body of a fungus we would call a "mushroom" actually looks like.
-The fibers are called "mycelium", and live in the ground or in decaying vegetation and some are among the largest, heaviest living things on earth - but all unseen to us.
+The fibers are called "mycelium", and live in the ground or in decaying vegetation.
+Some are among the largest, heaviest living things on earth - but all unseen to us.
 When times are good they send up fruiting bodies which are the "mushrooms" we pick for food or "medicinal purposes".
 Photo by Rob Hille distributed under license Creative Commons Attribution-ShareAlike v3.0 unported.

-This is by no means a comprehensive list, but includes those I've found available for purchase at reasonable prices.
+This is by no means a comprehensive list, but includes those I've found available for purchase at reasonable prices here in Southern California.
 Not included are most of the edible varieties only found wild, though I have included links to sites that do list those.